 Prior to any absence, students who have legitimate reasons for missing a curriculum lecture, seminar, or event must first receive permission from the Dean of Students.
 This is accomplished by the completion and routing of a "yellow sheet" available in the Dean of Students Office, which should be completed at least five days prior to the requested date of absence.
+Yellow sheets should be routed for any requested absences during the week to include those days designated as "reading/reflection days."
+By doing so, the student will be excused in case of a change of schedule due to unforeseen circumstances, such as an inclement weather make up day.

-Absences normally authorized include those for important religious holiday observances and emergent family crises.
-Sickness and medical emergencies are also authorized absences and will be documented after the fact.
-Inform the Dean of Students office immediately if you are too sick to attend class at (401) 841-3373 so your seminar moderators may be informed.
+.
+Absences as a result of sickness, medical emergencies or emergent family crises may be documented after the fact.
+Inform the Dean of Students office immediately if you are too sick to attend class at (401) 841-3373 or deanofstudents@usnwc.edu so your seminar moderators may be informed.
 Routine medical and dental appointments are expected to be scheduled outside of seminar hours.
-Absences for professional development courses or service specific training track courses in preparation for follow on assignments are generally not approved and will only be considered in extraordinary cases.
+Absences for professional development courses or service specific training track courses in preparation for follow on assignments are generally not approved, however will be addressed on a case by case basis.